AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Directory Icons
+### Directory icons

 Assign specific folder icons to folders with commonly used names to add yet more visual grepping than with file icons.
 For instance, `tmp`, `logs`, `src`, `lib` or `test` are folders found within most projects.

 {% include figure.html content="/screens/decoFolders.png" caption="Decorated Folders" %}

-Note that excluded/resource root/test root/package folders will not be decorated.
+Note that excluded/resource root/test root/package folders won't be decorated.

 You can find more information at the [Folder Associations](/docs/reference/folder-associations).

-**Important note**: Because of the way it is implemented, this feature is not yet available in **Rider**.
+**Important note**: Because of the way it's implemented, in **Rider**, you would need to turn off the _Low Power Mode_ switch to see the directory icons.
 {:class='card-panel warn'}

 ----

 ### UI Icons

 This setting toggles the replacement of the icons provided by the plugin.
-Specifically this disables:
+Specifically, this disables:

 - Menu Icons
 - Toolbar Icons
 - Tool Window Icons
 - Application Icons

-Basically this replaces all icons provided by the plugin, including breakpoint icons, dialog icons and even icons inside documentation panels.
+Basically, this replaces all icons provided by the plugin, including breakpoint icons, dialog icons and even icons inside documentation panels.

 {% include figure.html content="/screens/iconsDisabled.png" caption="Material Icons Disabled" %}

-**Note**: This setting does not affect icons being changed by other plugins.
+**Note**: This setting doesn't affect icons being changed by other plugins.

 ----

 ### PSI Icons

-This toggle lets you replace the PSI icons (e.g. Class, Interface, Enums, functions and so on) with Material icons.
+This toggle lets you replace the PSI icons (e.g. Class, Interface, Enums, functions, etc) with Material icons.

 {% include figure.html content="/screens/psiIcons.png" caption="PSI Icons" %}